-Yoga Exercises for Improved Physical Stamina, Pranayama for Endurance
+Yoga Exercises for Improved Physical Stamina and Endurance

 Yoga for physical stamina:

 Mental stamina is the strength to maintain positivity, confidence,